-We have two church buildings which serve the Parish.
-St Stephen’s is a traditional red-stone church building built in 1871.
-St Wulstan’s was built in the 1960s.
-We recently completed a major building project at St Stephen’s which you can read more about below.
+We have two church buildings.
+St Stephen’s dates from 1871.
+St Wulstan’s is more modern, built in the 1960s.
+In 2015 we completed a major refurbishment and building project at St Stephen’s which you can read about below.

 Building for the Future at St Stephen’s

 We want to serve our community with the good news of Jesus Christ for generations to come.

 That is why we undertook, way back in 2005, to construct a new two-storey Parish Centre with meeting rooms and offices, together with an attractive entrance Foyer, and to re-order the main Church itself.
 Thanks to God’s many remarkable provisions, we now have a building which is warm, light, welcoming and ‘alive’ to help us do that better.
 The project was completed in 2015.

 We identified three things that we already do well as a church, and would like to do better: Children’s and Youth work, Outreach and Bible teaching.
 So we wanted to have facilities that will create more space for our children’s groups, and help us engage better with our community and teach the Bible more effectively.

 The names of the rooms in the new building express our various commitments as a church.
 It was William Tyndale who first translated the New Testament into English.
 Thomas Cranmer then ensured that the doctrine and liturgy of the Church of England was governed by the Bible, and articulated the vital doctrine of justification by faith alone: we are saved not by what we do, nor even by co-operating with God, but solely by trusting in what God has already done for us in the death of his Son.
 As martyrs, they both remind us that there may be a cost to following Christ.